bazelbuild/rules_python/README.md

 # and change the version number if needed in the line below.
 bazel_dep(name = "rules_python", version = "0.20.0")

+# You do not have to use pip for the toolchain, but most people
+# will use it for the dependency management.
 pip = use_extension("@rules_python//python:extensions.bzl", "pip")

 pip.parse(